12-09-2023 | 7 p.m. | Telekom Forum

-The orchestra’s history dates back to 1907, when Beethoven's city once again had its own orchestra following the dissolution of the Hofkapelle in 1794.
-Conductors such as Richard Strauss, Max Reger, Dennis Russell Davies, Marc Soustrot, Roman Kofman and Kurt Masur established the orchestra in the top class of orchestras in Germany.
-Most recently, the Swiss Stefan Blunier (2008-2016) and Christof Prick (2016-2017) led the orchestra's fortunes.
+The orchestra’s history dates back to 1907, when the Beethoven city got an orchestra again after the dissolution of the court orchestra in 1794.
+Conductors such as Richard Strauss, Max Reger, Dennis Russell Davies, Marc Soustrot and Kurt Masur established the orchestra in the top class of orchestras in Germany.
+Since the beginning of the 2017 / 2018 season, the Beethoven Orchester Bonn has been under the direction of Before that, Stefan Blunier and Christof Prick were in charge.

 Successful concerts and guest performances far beyond the borders of Germany contributed to the orchestra’s good reputation.
 During the Corona pandemic, the orchestra musicians were involved in various social areas: they performed concerts in their free time in front of and in senior citizens‘, nursing homes and children’s homes, helped run the Bonn Vaccination Centre and streamed numerous concerts.
 In addition, various digital formats for children, students and adults were created to bring hope and joy through music during the »shutdowns«.